GiorgosGi/PythonCalc/README.md

+# Giannakis

-# Giannakis is a simple console app showing the use of classes and interfaces in C#
+ This is a simple console app showing the use of classes and interfaces in C#